 Please note that submitting a credentialing application is NOT a contract for provider participation.
+If you or your organization is not contracted with South Country, please see the Non-Contracted Providers section above for instructions to apply for a contract.

 - If updates are required to a currently credentialed practitioner, or if enrolling as a non-credentialed practitioner type, please complete the MN Uniform Practitioner Change Form (pdf)